GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

-There are a couple of ways to achieve running multiple game servers on one physical server.
+**There are two recommended ways to run multiple game servers on one physical server**.
 Depending upon the circumstances you may choose a particular method or mixture of both.

+It is best to make a proper plan for running multiple game servers at the earliest stage of your deployment.
+Make sure that you examined this page carefully and understood all of its content before starting.

 # Prerequisite